DiCode77/TGbot_cpp/README.md

 This is a test version of the bot, written in c++, the idea is simplicity and functionality, now the bot can receive requests, send messages, and respond to messages.

 I would like to note that TGbot is tested only under macOS.
+However, there should be support for other platforms as it has no dependencies on the operating system.

 To use the bot: